null

 The color grade D-F for any diamond cut will give the same exact color- colorless.

-Emerald cut diamonds are pretty good at showing color such that if you want a colorless stone you can’t skimp on this quality and go for lower color grade stone.
-In fact, H color emerald cut stones already have a yellowish tint with a slightly warmer appearance.
+Emerald cut diamonds are pretty good at showing color, such that if you want a colorless stone, you can’t skimp on this quality and go for lower color grade stone.
+H color emerald cut stones already have a yellowish tint with a slightly warmer appearance.
 Radiant cut and cushion brilliant cut diamonds are even better than emeralds at retaining color because of their exceptional brilliance and fire.
 With a clear metal setting, the radiant and cushion brilliant stones in the near-colorless grades G-I will capture the elusive colorless appearance.

 Clarity Grade that Masks Inclusions

 Radiant cuts are nothing but forgiving when it comes to hiding inclusions.
-That means you can go for a lower color grade that is eye-clean and save up to maximize on other qualities such as cut and color.
+That means you can go for an eye-clean lower color grade and save up to maximize on other qualities such as cut and color.
 The intense radiance of these diamonds makes it very hard to spot imperfections.
 Ideally, most SI1 and SI2 stones will be eye clean.

 The imperfections in an emerald cut diamond are easily noticeable because of its large open, transparent table.
 Because of this, only stones with a clarity grade of VS2 or higher will have no imperfections visible to the naked eye.
 We would recommend VVS diamonds for emerald cut.